ant-design/ant-design/components/table/index.en-US.md

 ### dataIndex type error？

 Because in version `5.16.0`, generic validation of the `dataIndex` property is supported, and the value of the `dataIndex` must be within the `FieldType`.
 If it is not, an error message will be displayed.
-If property validation needs to be disabled, the following configuration can be performed
+If property validation needs to be disabled, the following configuration can be performed:

 ```tsx
 interface AnyFieldType {